-- Account Information: This is information that you provide to us when creating or editing your account, such as your name, your organization, and your email address.
+- Account Information: This is information that you provide to us when creating or editing your account, such as your name, information about your organization, and your email address.

-- Sensitive Credit Data: This is information directly from a credit report that identifies or could be used to identify an individual such as full name, street address, email address, Social Security number, or phone number.
-This also includes account numbers.
+- Sensitive Credit Data: This is information that identifies or could be used to identify an individual such as full name, date of birth, or Social Security number.

-- Non-Identifying Credit Data: This is information from a credit report that, when separated from Sensitive Credit Data or any other personal information, could likely not be used to identify an individual, including but not limited to account names, account balances, account types, dates that accounts were opened, and payment history.
+- Non-Identifying Credit Data: This is information that when separated from Sensitive Credit Data or any other personal information, could likely not be used to identify an individual, including but not limited to credit score, credit score history, account names, account balances, account types, dates that accounts were opened, and payment history.
 This also includes credit report File Numbers, as well as information calculated from Non-Identifying Credit Data, such as the total number of accounts.
-Storing this data helps us provide our "Analytics" feature.

 - Communications with Us: This includes information you may provide when you respond to surveys or respond to support emails.